conan-io/conan-io.github.io/_posts/2022-06-16-New-conan-release-1-49.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.49: Removed Python2 support, improved CMakePresets, new [layout] section in conanfile.txt, new tools.apple.fix_apple_shared_install_name tool, new "can_run()", "check_min_vs" helpers."
+title: "Conan 1.49: Removed Python2 support, improved CMakePresets, new [layout] section in conanfile.txt, new tools.apple.fix_apple_shared_install_name tool, new can_run() and check_min_vs helpers."
 meta_title: "Version 1.49 of Conan C++ Package Manager is Released"
 meta_description: "The new version features include removal of Python2 support, improved CMakePresets, new [layout] section in conanfile.txt and much more..."
 ---